 Bobbyetta was the primary owner/caretaker of the lion.
 She had owned dozens of cats growing up, and in her mid-20s she decided she wanted a big cat.
 So she started actively looking for one.
 Here’s an ad she placed in Billboard magazine in January of 1950:

-Bobbyetta's big cat want ad
+Bobbyetta's want ad for a big cat

-“Wanted–Cheetah, tiger, puma, lion or leopard cub; young as possible.
+“Wanted — Cheetah, tiger, puma, lion or leopard cub; young as possible.
 Bobbyetta Porter, Herscher, Ill.”

 Later that year, she spotted an ad for 3-month-old lion cubs.
 The cubs had been born in Africa in April, then brought to Texas to be sold by a wild animal dealer.